michal-shoob/final-project/README.md

     ```bash
    python src/main.py --num_episodes 1000 --learning_rate 0.1
    ```
-   This command runs the Q-learning agent for 1000 episodes with a learning rate of 0.1.
+   This command runs the TD agent for 1000 episodes with a learning rate of 0.1.

 ---